-(2) Job Specifications

-- (a) The City classification plan groups all non-union classifications, i.e. positions, in the City service into pay ranges bands according to the duties, responsibilities, and level of difficulty of the various jobs. - (b) For each classification there is a job specification designated by job title and a definition of the position, distinguishing characteristics of the job, examples of duties involved, and the minimum qualifications.

-- (c) The job specifications are intended to be descriptive and explanatory only, and do not necessarily include all the duties performed by an employee in that classification.
-Positions are allocated to the various classifications on the basis of work performed during the majority of the working period - (3) Job Analysis.
-The classification of positions is based upon an examination of significant classification factors in each position, the grouping together of all positions having similar duties and responsibilities into a pay range, and a grouping together of all pay ranges into a classification and pay plan.
+- (2) Job Specifications - (a) The City classification plan groups all non-union classifications, i.e. positions, in the City service into pay bands according to the duties, responsibilities, and level of difficulty of the various jobs. - (b) For each classification there is a job specification designated by job title and a definition of the position, distinguishing characteristics of the job, examples of duties involved, and the minimum qualifications. - (c) The job specifications are intended to be descriptive and explanatory only, and do not necessarily include all the duties performed by an employee in that classification.
+Positions are allocated to the various classifications on the basis of work performed during the majority of the working period. - (3) Job Analysis.
+The classification of positions is based upon an examination of significant classification factors in each position.
 Classification factors utilized include nature and complexity of work, level of responsibility, and where applicable, required physical exertion and exposure to environmental conditions. - (4) Maintenance of the Classification Plan.
 The City Manager shall be responsible for the continuous maintenance of the classification plan.
-The City Manager shall recommend to City Council the allocation of each position to its appropriate pay range band and the designation of each position as exempt or non-exempt from Fair Labor Standards Act (FLSA) provisions, in accordance with federal law. - (5) Classification and Compensation Schedules.
-The City Council shall adopt and may amend from time to time the classification plan and the associated compensation plan including position titles and bands, pay ranges, and steps.
-It shall be the responsibility of the City Manager to establish the exact amount of compensation that each employee is to receive within the pay range band and at which step rate new employees shall begin their employment.
+The City Manager shall recommend to City Council the allocation of each position to its appropriate pay band and the designation of each position as exempt or non-exempt from Fair Labor Standards Act (FLSA) provisions, in accordance with federal law. - (5) Classification and Compensation Schedules.
+The City Council shall adopt and may amend from time to time the classification plan and the associated compensation plan including position titles and bands.
+It shall be the responsibility of the City Manager to establish the exact amount of compensation that each employee is to receive within the pay band and at which rate new employees shall begin their employment.